 Now Quinn and Foster are surveying the room, filled with the life of this old artist.
 Yeats and his sisters will let them know if their Dad is to buried in Ireland in the spring, or laid to rest here sooner.
 Jeanne has suggested a spot in her family plot in the Adirondacks.

 In the meantime, they will have to go through the papers and the pictures to determine what to throw out and what to send back to Ireland.
 Willie wants his sisters’ Cuala Press to bring out a volume of their father’s correspondence.

 On an easel in a corner of the room is another of his unfinished works, a drawing of Jeanne.
 JB’s last words to her as she left him on Thursday night were,

 Remember you have promised me a sitting in the morning.”

 “Such Friends”: 100 Years Ago… is the basis for the series, “Such Friends”: The Literary 1920s.
-Volume 1 covering 1920 is available in print and e-book formats on Amazon.
+Volumes I and II covering 1920 and 1921 are available as signed copies at Riverstone Books in Squirrel Hill, Pittsburgh, PA, and also in print and e-book formats on Amazon.
 For more information, email me at email@example.com.

-If you want to walk with me through Bloomsbury, download my audio walking tour, “Such Friends”: Virginia Woolf and the Bloomsbury Group.
+If you want to walk with me through Bloomsbury, you can download my audio walking tour, “Such Friends”: Virginia Woolf and the Bloomsbury Group.

-Manager as Muse, about Scribner’s editor Maxwell Perkins’ relationships with F. Scott Fitzgerald, Ernest Hemingway and Thomas Wolfe, is available on Amazon in both print and e-book versions.
+Manager as Muse, about Scribner’s editor Maxwell Perkins’ relationships with F. Scott Fitzgerald, Ernest Hemingway and Thomas Wolfe, is also available on Amazon in both print and e-book versions.